-Writers Write is a comprehensive writing resource.
+Writers Write is a writing resource.
 In this post, we talk about how to structure sentences so that you can improve your writing,

 - Each sentence should have one thought.

 - When you finish this thought, finish your sentence.

 - Put a new thought into a new sentence.

 An inexperienced writer uses conjunctions in order to insert multiple thoughts into one sentence.

 Examples of conjunctions are: and, then, but, however, or, even.